-The Data Mining and Machine Learning group was established in 2011 by Prof. Alexandros Kalousis.
-It is a part of the Department of Information Systems of the University of Applied Sciences, Western Switzerland, Geneva.
-It is a also part of the VIPER group of the Computer Science Department of the University of Geneva, with a number of group members doing their PhD there, under the joint supervision of Profs.
+The Data Mining and Machine Learning group of Geneva was established in 2011 by Prof. Alexandros Kalousis.
+It operates as a collaboration between the Department of Information Systems of the University of Applied Sciences, Western Switzerland, Geneva, and the VIPER group of the Computer Science Department of the University of Geneva.
+Many of the members currently follow a PhD under the joint supervision of Profs.
 Alexandros Kalousis and Stephane Marchand-Maillet.

-In our research we pay particular attention to real life problems and applications.
-Many of our research directions have been defined on the basis of real world problems and in the context of joint projects with industrial partners.
+Many of our research directions have been defined on the basis of real world problems.
+We collaborate with multiple industrial and academic partners on joint projects providing the necessary machine learning expertise.
 The group receives funding from different sources, such as the Swiss National Science Foundation, SNSF, InnoSuisse (former CTI), the European Union, Horizon 2020, as well as directly from industrial partners.

 The Data Mining and Machine Learning group (http://dmml.ch/) at the University of Applied Sciences in Geneva has an opening for a full-time post-doc position.
 The research target is to develop grey-box (hybrid) machine learning methods that combine data-driven models such as deep neural nets and theory-driven, physical and/or causal models .
 By combining these ...Read more